Content

 The shampoo and conditioner can be purchased together or separately (which is helpful for people who go through shampoo and conditioner at different paces).

-This duo contains Biovolume 128™, a complex derived from linden buds (and other ingredients) that helps to boost hair volume.
+This duo contains Biovolume 128™, a complex derived from linden buds (and other ingredients) that helps boost hair volume.
 Our volumizing shampoo and conditioner can be bought together or separately.

 Minoxidil and hair vitamins (zinc, B6, B5, biotin, vitamin C)